cosmic-lang/cosmic/docs/basics.md

 }

 # To implement the Entity Behaviour, it must have all methods defined with matching
-#   identifiers, parameter types, and return types
+#   tagifiers, parameter types, and return types
 const update_pos<exc p: &Player> = (pos: {f32, f32}) do: # code
 const update_health<exc p: &Player> = (health: int) do: # code